Jungle Kyona: World Wonder Ring Stardom (2015–2021)

+Early career (2015-2017)

 On November 15, 2015, Yano made her professional wrestling debut at World Wonder Ring Stardom under the ring name Jungle Kyona, where she defeated Momo Watanabe in her first match.
 In only a month after her debut, Kyona won the Rookie of Stardom Tournament.
 On December 23, at Stardom Year-End Climax, Kyona received her first title match where she teamed with Hiromi Mimura and Watanabe as they challenged the Hyper Destroyers (Evie, Hiroyo Matsumoto and Kellie Skater) for the Artist of Stardom Championship, but were unsuccessful.

-Entering 2016, Kyona and Watanabe teamed together under the name "JKGReeeeN".
+Entering 2016, Kyona and Momo Watanabe teamed together under the name JKGReeeeN.
 On January 10, JKGReeeeN challenged Thunder Rock (Io Shirai and Mayu Iwatani) for the Goddesses of Stardom Championship, but were unsuccessful.
-JKGReeeeN continued to wrestle through 2016 and even participated in the Goddesses of Stardom Tag League, although she did not succeed in making it to the finals. shortly after the Tag League, Watanabe turned on Kyona to join Shirai's unit "Queen's Quest".
+JKGReeeeN continued to wrestle through 2016 and participated in the 2016 Goddesses of Stardom Tag League, in which they did not reach the finals.
+Shortly after the tournament, Watanabe turned on Kyona and joined Queen's Quest.

+In 2017, Kyona began to pursue several championships.
+On January 29, Kyona unsuccessfully challenged Kay Lee Ray for the ICW Women's Championship.
+On February 23, Kyona challenged Kairi Hojo for the Wonder of Stardom Championship, but was unsuccessful.
+On March 3, Kyona won her first title in her hometown in Nagoya, where she teamed with Matsumoto to defeat Hojo and Yoko Bito to win the Goddesses of Stardom Championship.